 The scope of the FEAS includes the modelling of the power system in normal state (with all transmission elements in service) under anticipated load and generation dispatch conditions.
-A power flow and short circuit analysis is performed to provide the following information:
+A power flow and short circuit analysis will be performed to provide the following information:

 - Preliminary identification of any circuit breaker short circuit capability limits exceeded as a result of the interconnection, and any network upgrades necessary to address the short circuit issues associated with the IR.
 Expected minimum short circuit capability will also be identified for the purposes of Short Circuit Ratio analysis. - Preliminary identification of any thermal overload or voltage limit violations resulting from the interconnection and identification of the necessary network upgrades to allow full output of the proposed facility.
 Thermal limits are applied to the seasonal (summer/winter) emergency ratings of transmission elements.
-Voltage violations occur when the post-contingency transmission bus voltage is outside the range of +/-10% of nominal voltage. - Preliminary analysis of the ability of the proposed Interconnection Facility to meet the reactive power, power quality and cold-weather capability requirements of the NSPI Transmission System Interconnection Requirements1. - Preliminary description and high-level non-binding estimated cost and time to construct the facilities required to interconnect the generating facility to the transmission system. - For comparative purposes, the impact of IC#610 on incremental system losses under standardized operating conditions is examined.
+Voltage violations occur when the post-contingency transmission bus voltage is outside the range of +/-10% of nominal voltage. - Preliminary analysis of the ability of the proposed Interconnection Facility to meet the reactive power, power quality and cold-weather capability requirements of the NSPI Transmission System Interconnection Requirements1. - Preliminary description and high-level non-binding estimated cost and time to construct the facilities required to interconnect the generating facility to the transmission system. - For comparative purposes, the impact of IC#615 on incremental system losses under standardized operating conditions is examined.

-This FEAS is based on a power flow and short circuit analysis and does not include a complete determination of facility changes/additions required to increase the system transfer capabilities that may be required to meet the design and operating criteria established by NSPI, the Northeast Power Coordinating Council (NPCC), and the North American Electric Reliability Corporation (NERC).
-These requirements will be determined by a more detailed analysis in the subsequent interconnection System Impact Study (SIS).
-An Interconnection Facilities Study (FAC) follows the SIS to ascertain the final cost estimate to the interconnect the generating facility.
+This FEAS is based on a power flow and short circuit analysis and does not include a complete determination of facility changes/additions required to increase the system transfer capabilities that may be required to meet the design and operating criteria established by NSPI, the Northeast Power Coordinating Council (NPCC), and the North